SummaryRead the full fact sheet

 - hereditary disorders – some types of hearing loss are hereditary, which means parents pass on affected genes to their children.
 In most cases, hereditary hearing loss is caused by malformations of the inner ear

-- noise – loud noises (such as gun shots, firecrackers, explosions and rock concerts), particularly prolonged exposure either in the workplace or recreationally, can damage the delicate mechanisms inside the ear.
+- noise – loud noises (such as gun shots, firecrackers, explosions and rock concerts), particularly prolonged exposure either in the or recreationally, can damage the delicate mechanisms inside the ear.
 If you are standing next to someone, yet have to shout to be heard, you can be sure that the noise is loud enough to be damaging your ears.
-You can protect your hearing by reducing your exposure to loud noise or wearing suitable protection such as ear muffs or ear plugs
+You can by reducing your exposure to loud noise or wearing suitable protection such as ear muffs or ear plugs

 - trauma – such as perforation of the eardrum, fractured skull or changes in air pressure (barotrauma)